 - Constant voltages are supplied. - An ideal DC voltage source: the voltage is independent of the magnitude and duration of the current. - Batteries are not the only DC sources.
-Why? - DC sources connected to the electricity grid - Behave like ideal DC-sources.
+Why? - DC sources connected to the electricity grid behave more or less like ideal DC-sources.